 Systems such as platooning can be used to reduce driver costs, increase route efficiency, and cut down on fuel.
 And although many believe that autonomous vehicles are a futuristic notion, they are in fact, a current reality.
 By connecting these AI-driven vehicles with a manned vehicle, the distribution advantages can be easily realized, minus the risk.

 Speaking of risks, AI can dramatically reduce risk across supply chain distribution.
 Its ability to spot vehicle faults using visual perception and sensors, combined with the advantage of situational awareness to prevent collisions, reduces the risk of costly damage to your distribution.

 Millions of dollars have already been invested in companies like Peloton that are actively developing and implementing AI technology for use in supply chains around the world.

 What once was a notion of the far-off future is now here.
-AI is real, and, just as it is impacting industries ranging from healthcare to finance, a major renaissance in supply chain is around the corner.
+AI is real, and, just as it impacts industries ranging from healthcare to finance, a major renaissance in the supply chain is around the corner.
 The time to take action is now.